-Some lines of these dogs also contain the beagle genetic heritage, apparently reproduced in the bloodline to impart stronger hunting characteristics.
+Some lines of these dogs also contain beagle genetic heritage, apparently reproduced in the bloodline to impart stronger hunting characteristics.
 And here we come to the purpose of the feist: hunting.

 Feists are bred to go after small game animals.
 This includes getting rid of unwanted parasites that inhabit the property as well as assisting hunters in their sport.
 In fact, feists excel at squirrel hunting, so much so that it is not uncommon to find your dog up in a tree when there is prey to catch.
 They are amazing climbers.

 However, they are compact and strongly built dogs, which are slightly longer than they are tall, although some specimens are slightly higher than their legs.
-Their wedge-shaped heads are proportional in size to their bodies, of medium length and slightly rounded.
+Their wedge-shaped heads are proportional in size to their bodies, medium length and slightly rounded.
 The ears can be held erect or slightly bent.
-The eyes should be dark and relatively small.
-Medium size range:
+The eyes should be dark and relatively small. medium size range:

 - Weight: 10 to 25 pounds (5 to 12 kilos)